The Factory Incident

-The Factory Incident was an American post-punk band based in Washington, D.C.
-Active from 2000 to 2005, the group released two EPs and a split single through the D.C.-based independent label Postfact Records.
+The Factory Incident was an American post-punk band from Washington, D.C.
+Active from 2000 to 2005, the group featured Government Issue vocalist John Stabb and released two EPs and a split single on its Postfact Records imprint.

 History

-Following the breakup of Government Issue, frontman John Stabb formed several short-lived projects before founding The Factory Incident with guitarists Karl Hill and Aimee Soubier, bassist Shaun Wright, and drummer Stephen Brown.
+After Government Issue ended, Stabb formed The Factory Incident in 2000 with guitarists Karl Hill and Aimee Soubier, bassist Shaun Wright and drummer Stephen Brown.